-Arbitration law has been codified in Luxembourg since the Napoleonic era, but this is the first significant change to the law in many years.
+Arbitration law has been codified since the Napoleonic era, but this is the first significant change to the law in a long time.
 This eagerly anticipated reform ensures that Luxembourg's arbitration law is responsive to the realities of international commerce and the growing demand for efficiency in alternative dispute resolution.
 Luxembourg's arbitration law provides parties with options to resolve their dispute in a discrete, efficient and timely fashion while also ensuring recourse to the support of state courts when necessary.

-The new law incorporates elements of French and Belgian law as well as provisions of the UNCITRAL model law on international commercial arbitration, thus bringing the procedural framework applicable to arbitration in line with international standards.
-In a departure from French law, the Luxembourg law does not distinguish between domestic and international arbitration but rather creates one coherent regime.
-This choice makes the law well adapted to the realities of arbitration in Luxembourg, which is typically international, and follows the UNCI-TRAL model that has been widely adopted by other countries in this respect.
+The new law is inspired by French arbitration law and the UNCITRAL Model Law on international commercial arbitration, thus bringing the procedural framework applicable to arbitration in line with international standards.
+However, in a departure from French law, the Luxembourg law does not distinguish between domestic and international arbitration but rather creates one coherent regime.
+This choice makes the law well adapted to the realities of arbitration in Luxembourg, which is typically international, and follows the UNCITRAL model that has been widely adopted by other countries in this respect.